LorenzDuremdes/Second-Brain/psychological trauma.md

 	1. Somehow the very event that caused them so much pain had also become their sole source of meaning.
 They felt fully alive only when they were revisiting their traumatic past.^[The Body Keeps the Score: [[Brain]], [[Mind]], and Body in the Healing of Trauma, p.
 30]

 ## depersonalization
-1. blanking out in response to being reminded of past trauma is an example of "depersonalization"^[The Body Keeps the Score: Brain, Mind, and Body in the Healing of Trauma, p.
+1. blanking out in response to being reminded of past trauma is an example of "depersonalization"^[The Body Keeps the Score: [[Brain]], [[Mind]], and Body in the Healing of Trauma, p.
 89]
 2. how could "depersonalization" be more damaging long-term for kids/people than those who act out?
-	1. the acting-out kids tend to get attention; the blanked-out ones don’t bother anybody and are left to lose their future bit by bit^[The Body Keeps the Score: Brain, Mind, and Body in the Healing of Trauma, p.
+	1. the acting-out kids tend to get attention; the blanked-out ones don’t bother anybody and are left to lose their future bit by bit^[The Body Keeps the Score: [[Brain]], [[Mind]], and Body in the Healing of Trauma, p.
 90–91]

 ### treatment
-1. conventional talk therapy → psychological trauma · depersonalization^[The Body Keeps the Score: Brain, Mind, and Body in the Healing of Trauma, p.
+1. conventional talk therapy → psychological trauma · depersonalization^[The Body Keeps the Score: [[Brain]], [[Mind]], and Body in the Healing of Trauma, p.
 90]
 	1. former is not as effective in treating psychological trauma
 	2. a bottom-up approach is more effective e.g. acupressure, tossing a ball, Pilates, dancing